 On this page, you can find:

 Whether you want to become a champion, or are interested in starting a champions programme in your organisation, we have resources to help you.
-We'll also be sharing a new toolkit here for Blue Light Champions from April 2021.

 We've developed a workshop to support champions to talk about their own mental health, identify ways to support themselves and hear from other Champions who have shared their experiences.
 The workshop is designed to be delivered to champions, and led by either a fellow champion or facilitator.